krvprashanth/gsoc2022/docs/weeklyprogress/index.md

 ---

 # Weekly Progress
-### These are the logs of my project, where I provide weekly updates on the work done.
+### These are the logs of my project, where I provide weekly report on the work done.